StephanHartmann/maui-mediaelement-test/README.md

 On screen controls are not working in different scenarios.
 In both scenarions the same content page is used.

+The relevant code is copied from CommunityToolkit/Maui to have a working scenario.

+### How to reproduce

 Start the application (screenshots are from Mac)

 ## scenario 1: working on screen controls